Government Street (Mobile, Alabama)

 Government Street is the name given to portions of U.S. Route 90 (US 90) and US 98 within the city limits of Mobile, Alabama.
 It is known as Government Boulevard west of Pinehill Drive, and as Government Street east of it.
 It is the most important road on Mobile's far south side and is the only nominally east–west road on Mobile's south side to enter the city from outside the western city limits and reach the downtown business district.
 The only other two east–west thoroughfares in the city to do so are Moffett Road/Springhill Avenue and Old Shell Road.
 Government Street is a four-lane highway throughout the city limits, from Water Street to the western city limits.
-It is the only thoroughfare in Mobile to have interchanges with both Interstate 10 (I-10) and I-65 within the city limits.
+It is the only thoroughfare in Mobile to have interchanges with both Interstate 10 (I-10) (exit 27)and I-65 (exit 1) within the city limits.

 Route description

 Government Street begins at the intersection with the Old Spanish Trail on Blakeley Island, east of where it emerges from the Bankhead Tunnel.
 It expands after crossing Royal Street.
 US 98 leaves the route at Broad Street, with the remainder of Government Street continuing as US 90.
 It continues onward for approximately 3.6 mi to Pinehill Drive, where it becomes Government Boulevard.
 It then continues for approximately 10 mi until it ends at the southwesternmost limits of the city, in Theodore.
 This area, along with the Tillmans Corner business district, was annexed into the city in September 2008.